trberg/VEDx_SNOMED/README.md

 ```
 python application.py
 ```
 The dashboard should fire up.
-If your browswer doesn't automatically open, go to you [localhost](http://127.0.0.1:5000) to see the dashboard.
+If your browser doesn't automatically open, go to you [localhost](http://127.0.0.1:5000) to see the dashboard.

 ## Dashboard Instructions
 The dashboard contains a built-in tutorial that users can go through to learn how to use the tool and interact with the data.

 The key area that will break the dashboard is bad data formats.
-It's important that the csv files that contain the ICD9 codes and their associated code or counts are formated correctly.
+It's important that the csv files contain the ICD9 codes and their associated scores or counts in the correct format.

 For a collection of ICD 9 counts, format the csv file as such: